The Many Adventures of Winnie the Pooh (attraction): Disneyland version

 As the ride vehicles leave this scene, a subtle tribute to Country Bear Jamboree is suspended above the archway.
 The trophy heads of Max the buck, Buff the buffalo and Melvin the moose, Audio-Animatronics from Country Bear Jamboree, can be spotted if one looks up and backward while leaving the heffalump/woozle room.
-The heads (once believed to have been taken from theatre 2 of the Country Bear Playhouse) are actually the static (non-animatronic) ones from the Mile Long Bar that once resided across from the Playhouse.
 The vehicles enter the start of the finale scene where Pooh is enjoying honey.
 The heffalumps can be seen flying off into Pooh's dreamland before several of Pooh's friends tell him to wake up.
 The ride passes Pooh's bed before moving on to show Pooh's friends (this time all sculpted figures with movement) celebrating his birthday.
 Several of the gifts Pooh received for his party are shown.
 The vehicles continue until they reach the unload area.

-Disney Imagineer Raymond Kinman, a woodcarver, was responsible for carving the entrance sign that guests walk under.
-He had previously carved the Country Bear Playhouse sign for the defunct Country Bear Jamboree.
-Kinman also carved the wooden sign for the Pooh Corner shop in Critter Country.
-There were a handful of other signs and carvings he did around the park, such as a bear holding up a serving tray along with a beaver leaning against a sign that reads "Hungry?" outside the Hungry Bear Restaurant.
+Disney Imagineer Raymond Kinman, a woodcarver, carved the entrance sign that guests walk under.

-The Magic Kingdom version of the attraction was the last time Paul Winchell voiced Tigger; Jim Cummings, who took over the role after Winchell's retirement, voiced Tigger in the Disneyland counterpart.
-Winchell was fired before by Disney, because they thought Winchell's sound was too raspy.
-Disney Imagineering heard about Winchell being dropped and decided to let him voice the character on this project.
+Cummings voiced Winnie the Pooh and Tigger in this version of the attraction.